 Data Science Consultant

-A consultant is usually hired by an organisation because they needed an expert with skills that may be hard to source in-house.
-For example, an in-house data science team may not have enough experience in natural language processing or another niche area of data science (Fast Data Science is a boutique data science consultancy specialising in natural language processing, or NLP).
-Furthermore, many companies are not necessarily tech-focused.
-For this reason, corporations are increasingly turning to data science consultants to fulfil their needs in this area.
+A data science consultant is usually hired by an organisation because they needed an external expert with skills that may be hard to source in-house, or they may not have capacity for the data science projects that they want to complete.
+For example, an in-house data science team may not have enough experience in natural language processing or another niche area of data science and so they may look for a consultancy which specialises in that field, like Fast Data Science, which focuses on NLP.

 1. designing a natural language processing model to identify clinical trial endpoints in a protocol (PDF document).
 These are sections of the document which could take any form, but generally describe something that will be measured as the main outcome of the trial.
 For example, “5 year survival”, “response rate”, “QoL”.
 For more information about our experience in pharmaceuticals, try the Clinical Trial Risk Tool.